MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-dimensions.md

 You also set up values for dimensions.
 For example, values might be departments in your company.
 Dimension values can be set up in a hierarchical structure similar to the chart of accounts, so that data can be broken down into various levels of granularity, and subsets of dimension values can be totaled.
 You can define as many dimensions and dimension values as you need, and everyone in your company can use them.

 When dimensions and values are set up, you can define global and shortcut dimensions on the **General Ledger Setup** page that will always be available to select as fields on journal and document lines, and ledger entries, without having to open the **Dimensions** page first.
-For more information, see [To set up global and shortcut dimensions](finance-dimensions.md#to-set-up-global-and-shortcut-dimensions).
+For more information, see the [To set up global and shortcut dimensions](#to-set-up-global-and-shortcut-dimensions) section.

 * **Global Dimensions** are used as filters, for example, on reports, batch jobs, and XMLports.
 You can use only two global dimensions, so choose dimensions you will use often.
 * **Shortcut Dimensions** are available as fields on journals, document lines, and ledger entries.
 You can create up to eight of these.